hermes7308/xeye/README.md

 # Xeye
-Xeye is made by python 3.7, Flask and Teachable machine.
+Xeye is made by python 3.7, Flask and Machine learning(Tensorflow).

 # Purpose
 Xeye work to filter porn image.